abusenbark/Python-Portfolio/README.md

 ## In The Repository
 Included in this repository are some of the scripts used during the final phase of the project showcasing the above techniques.
 The final summary report is also included.

+## Data Overview
+The data set for this project includes information on customers, products sold on the platform, and individual orders.